DantePk420/DantePk420/README.md

-- 👋 Hi, I’m @DantePk420
+- 👋 Hi, I’m @EshwarPk
 - 👀 I’m interested in Arificial Intelligence
-- 🌱 I’m currently learning Masters in AI
+- 🌱 I’m currently doing my research Masters in AI in Cognitive psychology
 - 💞️ I’m looking to collaborate on projects related to AI building and Humanoids
 - 📫 How to reach me out on Slack : DantePk420